chcly/Module.Xml/README.md

 # Xml

-Is a simple custom XML parser that builds upon the `Module.ParserBase` and the `Module.Utils` repositories.
+Is a simple XML parser.

 ## Testing